abibmishaelp/Way2Online_Task/README.md

-# Way2Online_Task
-Assignment for Way2Online with SignUp functionality using Google Token and accessing the user data.

-Task 1

-Login with google and access user data.(Using Google Tokens).
+# Task 1-Login with google and access user data.
+(Using Google Tokens).

-Task 2

-Login with google and access user data.(Without Using Google Token).

   ***** How to Run the Application *****

   ***** Linux *****

-1.Download the project to local system using 'GIT CLONE <url>' command.
+1. Download the project to local system using 'GIT CLONE <url>' command.

-2.Open the terminal with path of the project and give command 'NODEMONE' to start the application.
+2. Open the terminal with path of the project and give command 'NODEMONE' to start the application.

-3.Open the browser and navigate to "http://localhost:3000/login".
+3. Open the browser and navigate to "http://localhost:3000/login".

-4.To exit close the browser and exit the running process in terminal by giving "Ctrl+C" command.
+4. To exit close the browser and exit the running process in terminal by giving "Ctrl+C" command.

    ***** Windows *****

-1.Download the zip fil of the project to local system and extract it.
+1. Download the zip fil of the project to local system and extract it.

-2.Open the node command prompt or git bash with path of the project and give command 'NODEMONE' to start the application.
+2. Open the node command prompt or git bash with path of the project and give command 'NODEMONE' to start the application.

-3.Open the browser and navigate to "http://localhost:3000/login".
+3. Open the browser and navigate to "http://localhost:3000/login".

-4.To exit close the browser and exit the running process in terminal by giving "Ctrl+C" command.
+4. To exit close the browser and exit the running process in terminal by giving "Ctrl+C" command.

 Thank You

-Abib Mishael P
+@Abib Mishael P